kaltura/kaltura-application-framework-guide/blog-post.md

 ### Collection ###

-Simply put, a collection is a category of content, that contains entries in your account.
-A category has options for metadata, as well as the option to set entitelments and give specific restrictions to the collaborating users on the category - such as public or private view access, and who can publish content into this category (including moderation).
-In our sample application, the collection name can be modified via the url, as well as the user id and roles. this makes it easy to see what will be displayed in the case of varying users with varying content and varying permissions.
+Simply put, a collection is a category of content that contains entries from the application owner's account.
+A category has options for metadata, as well as settings for various levels of moderation.
+The hosting application determines which level of permissions each user has in the collection.
+In our sample code, the collection name can be modified via the url, along with the user ID and roles.
+This makes it easy to see what will be displayed in the case of varying users with varying content and permissions.

 ### Media Pickers ###